Plugable USB-C Mini Docking Station with 85W Power Delivery

 Q: I’m having issues with the Ethernet port on my UD-CAM not functioning as expected on a Mac host system.
 Is there anything I can try for troubleshooting?

 A: Most users experience normal network functionality using the existing drivers already built-in to macOS.
 However, users who are encountering any unexpected network issues can download and install an updated Realtek driver here.

 Q: Why is my docking station not charging my laptop?

 A: Verify if your system supports PD over USB-C and also identify which port has this functionality, if multiple USB-C ports are available.
 The compatibility table on this page lists known compatible systems.
-The green indicator light on the front side of the docking station also verifies if the docking station recognizes the host laptop and if it is charging.
+The white indicator light on the front side of the docking station also verifies if the docking station is powered on.

 Q: I’ve plugged in an HDMI monitor, but it’s not displaying anything.
 Why not?